 - What are the specific parts of DEI policies that determine whether they are legal or potentially illegally discriminatory?

-- Perkins Coie has decided to fight the Trump administration’s EO targeting the firm in court, while Paul Weiss reached a settlement agreement with the Trump administration.
+- Some firms have decided to fight the Trump administration’s EOs, while others have reached settlement agreements with the White House.
 What are the proper responses and actions that lawyers and law firms should take when challenged by the administration for representing highly politicized clients in matters against the federal government?

 Reminder: To submit your answers via the forum portal, click here